Roshan-25-cbe/Predicting-Crop-Production-Based-on-Agricultural-Data/README.md

-🌾** Crop Production Prediction: A Smart Farming Solution**
+🌾 Crop Production Prediction: A Smart Farming Solution Introduction

-**🚀 Project Overview**
-This project focuses on building a predictive model and an interactive web application to forecast crop production (in tons) based on key agricultural factors.
-The goal is to provide valuable insights for better agricultural planning, food security, and optimized resource management.
+This project develops a predictive model and an interactive Streamlit web application to forecast crop production (in tons).
+By analyzing key agricultural factors, the solution aims to provide valuable insights for strategic planning in agriculture, enhancing food security and optimizing resource management.

-**✨ Business Use Cases**
+Business Use Cases
-**Food Planning & Security:** Aiding governments and NGOs in managing food supply.
+Food Planning & Security: Aids governments and NGOs in effective food supply management.

-**Smart Agricultural Policies:** Informing decisions on subsidies, insurance, and relief programs.
+Smart Agricultural Policies: Informs policymakers for impactful subsidies, insurance, and relief programs.

-**Optimized Supply Chains:** Helping agribusinesses plan storage and transportation efficiently.
+Optimized Supply Chains: Helps agribusinesses streamline storage, transportation, and market supply.

-**Market Price Forecasting:** Empowering farmers and traders with insights for selling decisions.
+Market Price Forecasting: Empowers farmers and traders with insights for optimal selling decisions.

-**Precision Farming Guidance:** Guiding farmers in optimal crop selection and resource usage.
+Precision Farming Guidance: Guides farmers in selecting suitable crops and optimizing resource usage.

-**Agri-Tech Solutions Development:** Providing data for innovative farming tools.
+Agri-Tech Solutions Development: Provides crucial data for developing innovative agricultural tools.

-**💡 Key Features**
-**Data Preparation:** Robust cleaning and preprocessing of raw agricultural data.

-**Exploratory Data Analysis (EDA):** In-depth analysis to uncover trends, distributions, and relationships.

-**Machine Learning Model:** A highly accurate regression model for predicting crop production.

-**Interactive Streamlit App:** A user-friendly web interface for real-time predictions and historical context.

-**📁 Project Structure**
+Data Sources & Guidelines
+The project primarily utilizes the FAOSTAT_data.csv dataset, a comprehensive source of agricultural statistics.

+You can obtain the original dataset from its official source or your project's shared location.
+This file is excluded from the repository due to its size.

+The project adheres to best practices in data science workflow, including data cleaning, robust modeling, and clear visualization.

+File Structure
+The core project files are organized as follows:

-****Data_preprocessing.py: Script for data cleaning and initial preparation.
+Data_preprocessing.py: Handles data cleaning, preprocessing, and preparation.

-****EDA.py: Performs comprehensive exploratory data analysis and generates visualizations in the eda_plots/ directory.
+EDA.py: Performs comprehensive Exploratory Data Analysis and generates visualizations.

-****model_building.py: Builds, trains, evaluates, and saves the best machine learning model (best_crop_production_model.pkl).
+model_building.py: Contains scripts for training, evaluating, and saving the machine learning model.

-****Streamlit_app.py: The main script for the interactive web application.
+Streamlit_app.py: The main Streamlit application script for the interactive dashboard.

-****FAOSTAT_data.csv: The raw input dataset (not committed due to size, but required).

-****FAOSTAT_data_cleaned.csv: The cleaned and prepared dataset used for modeling and the app.
+FAOSTAT_data_cleaned.csv: The processed and cleaned dataset used by the model and app.

-****requirements.txt: Lists all necessary Python libraries to run the project.
+requirements.txt: Lists all Python libraries required to run the project.

-****.gitignore: Specifies files/folders to be excluded from the Git repository.

-****eda_plots/: (Directory) Contains all generated plots from EDA.
+eda_plots/: Directory containing generated plots from EDA.

+.gitignore: Specifies files and directories to be ignored by Git (e.g., raw data, trained model, virtual environment).

+Your_Presentation_File.pptx: (Optional) Your project presentation slides.

-**🏃‍♀️ How to Run the Project Locally**
+How to Run Locally
 Follow these steps to set up and run the project on your machine:

-**Clone the Repository:**
+Clone the repository:

 git clone https://github.com/Roshan-25-cbe/Predicting-Crop-Production-Based-on-Agricultural-Data.git
 cd Predicting-Crop-Production-Based-on-Agricultural-Data

-**Download Raw Data:**
+Download Raw Data:

-Please obtain the FAOSTAT_data.csv dataset from its original source (or your project's shared drive/link) and place it directly into the project's root directory.
-This file is not included in the repository due to its size.
+Place the FAOSTAT_data.csv file into the project's root directory.

-**Create and Activate a Virtual Environment:**
+Create and activate a virtual environment:

 python -m venv venv

-# On Windows:
-.\venv\Scripts\activate
+Windows (Command Prompt): .\venv\Scripts\activate

-# On macOS/Linux:
+Windows (Git Bash / PowerShell): source venv/Scripts/activate

-source venv/bin/activate
+macOS/Linux: source venv/bin/activate

-**Install Dependencies:**
+Install dependencies:

 pip install -r requirements.txt

-**Run Data Preprocessing:**
+Run Data Preprocessing:

-This script will clean the raw data and save FAOSTAT_data_cleaned.csv.

 python Data_preprocessing.py

-**Run Exploratory Data Analysis (EDA):**
+Run Exploratory Data Analysis (EDA):

-This script generates various plots and insights, saving them in the eda_plots/ directory.

 python EDA.py

-**Build and Save the Machine Learning Model:**
+Build and Save the Machine Learning Model:

-This script trains the prediction model and saves it as best_crop_production_model.pkl.

 python model_building.py

-**Run the Streamlit Web Application:**
+Run the Streamlit Dashboard:

-Open your web browser and navigate to the local URL displayed in the terminal (usually http://localhost:8501).

 streamlit run Streamlit_app.py

-**📊 Key Insights & Results**
-**Dominant Crops & Regions:** Identified top cultivated crops and most agriculturally active regions.

-**Temporal Trends:** Observed how average 'Area harvested', 'Yield', and 'Production' have changed over the years.

-**Strong Relationships:** Confirmed a high correlation between 'Area harvested' and 'Production', and 'Yield' and 'Production', making them strong predictors.

-**Model Performance:** The Random Forest Regressor proved to be the most accurate model, achieving an R-squared (R2) of over 0.99, demonstrating excellent predictive capability.

-**Actionable Insights:** The project provides recommendations for strategic resource allocation, yield improvement, proactive supply chain management, and market stability.
+This will open the application in your web browser (usually http://localhost:8501).

+Note: For the "Historical Context" section in the app to populate, select an "Area" and "Crop Type" combination that exists in your FAOSTAT_data_cleaned.csv historical data.

-**🛠️ Technologies Used**
+Technologies Used
-1.Python

-2.Pandas (Data Manipulation)

-3.NumPy (Numerical Operations)

-4.Scikit-learn (Machine Learning)

-5.Matplotlib (Plotting)

-6.Seaborn (Statistical Data Visualization)

-7.Streamlit (Web Application Framework)

-8.Pickle (Model Persistence)

-**📞 Contact**
+Python

+Streamlit

+Pandas, NumPy

+Scikit-learn

+Matplotlib, Seaborn

+Pickle

+Presentation
+The project has been presented, and you can find the slides here

+Project Author
+Roshan

+GitHub: Roshan-25-cbe

+LinkedIn: www.linkedin.com/in/roshan-angamuthu-195ba230a

+Contact
-For any questions or further details, feel free to reach out:
+For any inquiries or collaboration opportunities, feel free to contact me:

-Roshan A
-roshana36822@gmail.com
+Email: roshana36822@gmail.com